fyngyrz/aa_macro/README.md

 actually part of the Python distribution so it is extremely lightweight and trivially installed &mdash; just drop the `aa_macro.py` file in and you're done.

-> Don't be intimidated by the number of files in the repo;
-everything except [aa_macro.py](aa_macro.py) is either documentation, sample files, part of the unit tests, or related to a markdown-to-macro format coverter utility.
+> Don't be intimidated by the number of files in the repo; everything except [aa_macro.py](aa_macro.py) is either documentation, sample files, part of the unit tests, or related to a markdown-to-macro format converter utility.

 The benefit is conceptually like markdown &mdash; just feed in a text file and get back HTML &mdash; but `macro()` is much, much